Last Updated on

 If you have never cooked food in coconut oil, you may be wondering ‘is coconut oil safe to eat?’
 There are several benefits of adding coconut oil to your homemade baby food.
 The oil is a good source of fat and calories for your baby and is considered safe for consumption.
 If you are apprehensive about using it, you could consult your doctor before doing so.

-Tips: You can use the oil in cooking just like normal oil.
+Tip: You can use the oil for cooking just like normal oil.

 8. Coconut Oil for Constipation in Babies

 Coconut oil is hypoallergenic and contains lauric acid that eases digestion and provides relief from constipation.

 Tips: You can mix half a teaspoon of virgin coconut oil in your baby’s breakfast but ensure that the baby takes enough fluids to encourage bowel movements.
 You can even rub some oil in the perineum (the area between the anus and the scrotum) and leave it overnight.

 Most newborns develop cradle crap or dry scalp.
 The condition is usually caused due to hormonal changes toward the end of pregnancy and is symptomised by a flaky scalp that looks like dandruff.
 The condition is also known as seborrheic dermatitis or seborrhea.
 The anti-bacterial property of coconut oil works wonders in curing this.